Thailand may extend state of emergency despite scaled-back protest

-BANGKOK (Reuters) - A state of emergency in Bangkok could be extended until anti-government protests end completely, Thailand’s foreign minister said on Tuesday, adding that he feared more violence even though calm has returned to the capital in the past few days.
+BANGKOK, March 4 (Reuters) - A state of emergency in Bangkok could be extended until anti-government protests end completely, Thailand’s foreign minister said on Tuesday, adding that he feared more violence even though the protests had subsided.

-Protests aimed at overthrowing Prime Minister Yingluck Shinawatra are in their fifth month but at the weekend the remaining activists closed down several big protest sites and moved to a central Bangkok park.
+Protests aimed at overthrowing Prime Minister Yingluck Shinawatra are in their fifth month but at the weekend the remaining protesters closed down several big protest sites and moved to a central Bangkok park.

-The protests are led by Suthep Thaugsuban, once a senior member of the main opposition Democrat Party, which boycotted a general election last month.

 “If Suthep continues with his protest and there are more violent incidents, including grenades thrown, shootings and acts of violence by provocateurs, the emergency law will have to stay until the situation improves,” Foreign Minister Surapong Tovichakchaikul told reporters.

+The protests are led by Suthep Thaugsuban, a former deputy prime minister in a government led by the Democrat Party, now the main opposition party.

-“We will wait for security forces, the army and the cabinet to decide before the emergency expires on March 22,” he said.
+“We will wait for security forces, the army and the cabinet to decide before the emergency expires on March 22,” Surapong said.

+The government imposed the 60-day emergency in Bangkok on Jan.
+21 to prevent an escalation of the protests ahead of a general election on Feb.
+2, which nevertheless was disrupted.

-The protesters have lost faith in elections, which parties of the populist Thaksin keep on winning, and want to change the political system to end the influence of the former telecoms tycoon whom they accuse of being a corrupt crony capitalist.
+The protesters have lost faith in elections, which parties of the populist Thaksin keep on winning, and want to reform the political system to end the influence of the former telecoms tycoon who they accuse of being a corrupt crony capitalist.

 Thaksin has lived abroad since 2008 to avoid a jail term for a graft conviction he says was politically motivated.

-Labour Minister Chalerm Yoobumrung, in charge of enforcing the state of emergency, said the protests were unlikely to end soon and the demonstrators were banking on intervention by courts widely seen as hostile to Yingluck to bring her down.
+Labour Minister Chalerm Yoobumrung, who is in charge of enforcing the state of emergency, said the protests were unlikely to end soon and the demonstrators were banking on intervention by courts widely seen as hostile to Yingluck to bring down her government.

 She has been given until March 14 by the National Anti-Corruption Commission to defend herself.
 It will then decide whether there is a case to pursue and, if it goes ahead, she may be forced to step down.